cosmoskitten/beam/website/src/documentation/io/developing-io-python.md

 #### FileBasedSource

 `FileBasedSource` is a framework for developing sources for new file types.
-You can derive your `BoundedSource` class from the [FileBasedSource](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/filebasedsource.py) class.
+You can derive your `BoundedSource` class from the [FileBasedSource](https://github.com/{{ site.branch_repo }}/sdks/python/apache_beam/io/filebasedsource.py) class.

 To create a source for a new file type, you need to create a sub-class of `FileBasedSource`.
 Sub-classes of `FileBasedSource` must implement the method `FileBasedSource.read_records()`.

+The following example shows how to create a `FileBasedSource` to read compacted or multi-line JSON files.

 ```
 import apache_beam as beam